defendimattia/sql-bootcamp-exercises/sql-bootcamp-exercises/05_GENERAL_CHALLENGE_1/exercise.md

 - Challenge No.5
     - How many films have a rating of R and a replacement cost between $5 and $15?

+- Challenge No.6
+    - How many films have the word Truman somewhere in the title?